pfredz-hsgt/luncheon-hsgt/README.md

 ### For Admins (Creating Menu):

-1. Visit the home page (`/`)
+1. Visit the home page (`/create`)
 2. Paste your WhatsApp menu message
 3. Select the menu date (defaults to today)
 4. Toggle "Order Status" if you want to close orders
-5. Click "Create Menu & Get Order Link"
+5. Click "Create Menu"
-6. Share the generated link with your colleagues
+6. Share the web link with your colleagues (it will automatically fetch latest menu)

 ### For Customers (Placing Orders):